Just a few years ago, websites had little more than brochure value for most insurance agents. Nice to have, sure, but not business-critical.

 A mobile-friendly or responsive website is not only important because your visitors demand it, but also because Google does too.
 Mobile-friendly sites rank higher, and Google rewards responsive sites not only with better search rankings, but also with a ton of handy, free resources to help make business websites more mobile friendly.

 User-friendly Website Add-Ons

-If you want to accommodate clients and prospects looking to update existing policies or enroll in new coverage all together, you’ll need a special add-on like the one Quotit offers its customers.
+If you want to accommodate insurance clients and prospects looking to update existing insurance policies or enroll in new coverage all together, you’ll need a special add-on like the one Quotit offers its customers.

-Our client-driven shopping cart add-on allows site users to shop for plans, compare policies, and enroll in coverage from a choice of multiple carriers.
-This feature also offers additional tools – including live chat, autoresponders, and HR forms – to help crank up engagement and capture additional leads.
+Our client-driven shopping cart add-on allows site users to shop for insurance plans, compare policies, and enroll in insurance coverage from a choice of multiple insurance carriers.
+This feature also offers additional tools – including live chat, autoresponders, and HR forms – to help crank up engagement and capture additional health insurance leads.

 But with a little work, patience, consistently tracking the results, and features that add value, the investment in your website will more than pay off.